What is psychosis?

 - in a different language or different accent to your own,

 You might hear voices sometimes or all of the time.

 These are beliefs that are not based on reality.
 Even though they feel real to you.
 Other people are likely to disagree with your beliefs.
 A delusion is not the same as holding a religious or spiritual belief which others don’t share.
 For example, you may believe:

 - that you are being followed by secret agents or members of the public,

 - that people are out to get you or trying to kill you.
-This can be strangers or family members,
+This can be strangers or people you know,

-- you have special powers, are on a special mission or in some cases that you are a God.
+- you have special powers, are on a special mission or in some cases that you are a god, or

-You may not always find these experience distressing, although people do.
-You can stay in work and function at a high level in your life even if you have these experiences.
+You may not always find these experiences distressing, although people often do.
+You may be able to stay in work and function well even if you have these experiences.

 What causes psychosis?

 Nobody knows exactly what causes psychosis.
 There are different reasons why you may experience psychosis.
 It is thought that many people who experience psychosis because of life experiences.
 Which are largely out of their control.